-But, to me, what looks even sexier is the shock effect of a huge mass of tousled hair piled loosely atop a freshly shaven skull, like the one on the right..
+But, to me, what looks even sexier is the shock effect of a huge mass of tousled hair piled loosely atop a freshly shaven skull, like these two dudes.
+Stunning!!!
 I think leaving a heavy mass of loose, messy-look hair on top adds to that sexy contrast -- and to the delightful, in-your-face shock effect.

 Wearing a Mohawk takes real guts, so half the fun of it is attracting attention and letting people know you have balls enough to wear one.
 So unless you're a football player, leave enough hair to really attract attention.
 If you don't like attracting attention, then you shouldn't have submitted to the clippers.

 Here (see below) is how one professional barbershop Website explains the stunning, super-sexy effect created by leaving an extra-large mass of hair atop a cleanly shaven skull.
 The whiteness of the shaven scalp throws total attention on the mass of contrasting, darker hair above it -- like a stage manager throwing a spotlight on the star performer . . . with everyone watching in fascination to see what you do with the hair that escaped the clippers.

 Here's how the barber's Website explains that startling effect:

 So enjoy the photo gallery below.
 If you're still trying to decide what type of Mohawk you'd like, then peruse the photos below . . . pick the one you like best . . . print out a hard copy.....and show it to your barber.
 Go for it!!!